skni-kod/Dodo-Lang/README.md

 #### [Documentation TBA]

 The project is being developed as a SKNI "KOD" project.
+The entire codebase is 100% organic.

 ## Most of the project has been rewritten (again) achieving following goals:
 - complete rework of type system to be more flexible,